Av (month)

 The Babylonian Talmud states that "when we enter [the month of] Av, our joy is diminished".
 This is because the darkest events in Jewish history occurred during the first week and a half of this month, particularly the Nine Days which culminate in Tisha B'Av, the 9th day of Av.
 However, the month also contains a holiday called Tu B'Av which was, in ancient times, considered one of the happiest days of the year.

 Etymology

 Originally Abu on the Babylonian calendar, the name is derived from Akkadian ʾAbū, which might mean "reed" or be connected to the name of the Mesopotamian god Abu.
 Others derive the name of the month from the Hebrew word "Av" - "father".
 The name Ab (آﺏ) also appears in the Arabic language for the month of August in the Levant (see Arabic names of calendar months).

 The name Ab appears in Aramaic ostraca from the Persian period, in Aramaic documents from Ancient Egypt and Palmyra, in Masada and Qarnayim ostraca, in the best manuscripts of Targum Jonathan to Ez.
 20:1, and in Rabbinic literature starting with Megillat Taanit.
 It is one of several months which are not named in the Hebrew Bible.

+Menachem Av

+The nickname Menachem Av, used particularly by Ashkenazim at the Announcement of the New Moon, has no clear origin.
+It is variously interpreted to mean Comforter of the Alphabet, Comforter of the Father, and Comforting Father.